 Mass incarceration is not really a question of prison or jail growth, but both: more people behind bars for low-level crimes means that, soon enough, entire justice systems are bursting at the seams.
 While crime rates have fallen drastically over these 35 years, “tough-on-crime” attitudes have continued to shape local and state decision-makers’ approach to dealing with social concerns.

 As more Americans have acquired criminal and arrest records, and as jails have increasingly become filled with people who are marginalized and poor, the entire criminal justice system has been transformed.
-Spending time in jail not only leads to a number of collateral consequences, but also other financial roadblocks to successful reentry, and higher recidivism rates.
+Spending time in jail not only leads to a number of collateral consequences (link no longer available), but also other financial roadblocks to successful reentry, and higher recidivism rates.

 Putting more people in jail for minor crimes will soon mean a state prison system bursting at the seams.